tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 **How did this roster happen?** Many of you reading the list above are gonna be like: *Arteezy, of course, my boy.
 Abed?
 That's cool.
 Wait, where's Sumail?
 WHERE'S SUMAIL?!* Sumail's not on EG anymore.
 Wild, I know.
 Soon after TI9 ended, Sumail was benched and Abed was brought in.
 But don't worry, this is a Chekhov's Hassan.
 He'll be back in the third act.

-Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America of all regions in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
+Iceiceice, meanwhile, finally got tired of floundering around in SEA and came to North America in Novemeber 2020 to replace Ramzes, who replaced s4 after TI9.
 Now you see why I chose that position to be your pro Dota familiarity barometer.

 Fun fact, for all abuse Arteezy once endured for being a treacherous team hopping bastard, he is currently on the longest continuous tenure of any team+player pairing at TI10 besides Crit, Secret's Puppey, and OG's Notail.
-Can you believe it?
 They grow up so fast.

 **How was their DPC year?** 1700 points